Featured image: Palmer Pang/Airways

 UPS MD-11 Crashes During Takeoff from Louisville

-LOUISVILLE — UPS (5X) Flight 2976 crashed near Louisville Muhammad Ali International Airport (SDF) after attempting to take off from the airport’s Runway 17R-35L, bound for Honolulu.
+LOUISVILLE — UPS (5X) Flight 2976 crashed near Louisville Muhammad Ali International Airport (SDF) after attempting to take off from the airport’s Runway 17R-35L, bound for Honolulu, Hawaii.

-Local media helicopters captured photos of the aircraft’s forward left engine cowling sitting to the right (west) of the runway after having collided with PAPI lights.
-The engine itself was also found mangled next to the runway.
+What is currently unclear is what caused the fire, but media coverage shows engine one, under the left wing, to have separated completely.
+Specifically, media helicopters captured photos of the aircraft’s forward left engine cowling sitting to the right (west) of the runway after having collided with PAPI lights.
+The engine itself was found mangled next to the runway.

 Upon news of the crash, 5X stated the following, “At approximately 5:20 PM ET [5:15 PM ET according to SDF] tonight [November 4, 2025], UPS flight 2976 from Louisville, KY to Honolulu, an MD-11 with three crew members onboard, was involved in an accident.
 At this time, we have not confirmed any injuries/casualties."